briwagner/phase-0/week-4/nums-letters.md

 #What are local variables?
 Why and when would you use them?

 Local variables are placeholders for some form of data, a string or number, etc. Most data in programming languages are stored in variables.
-I can store my age (39) in a variable 'age'.
+I can store my age (39) in a variable `age`.
 And tell the computer to figure out when I was born, with a mathematical operation.
-Or I can store my name (Brian) in a variable 'first_name' and construct a message '"Hello" + first_name' which will display as "Hello Brian".
+Or I can store my name (Brian) in a variable `first_name` and construct a message `"Hello " + first_name` which will display as "Hello Brian".

 #How was this challenge?
 Did you get a good review of some of the basics?